 Bank draft pros and cons

 As with pretty much all financial products and tools, there are pros and cons to using a bank draft.
-It isn't always going to be the solution you're looking for, but there are certainly some interesting benefits.
+It isn't always the solution you're looking for, but there are certainly some interesting benefits.

 Here's an overview of the main benefits and drawbacks of bank drafts: